 Research the employer before your interview and make sure you understand its mission, philosophy, reputation, products, services, needs and competition.
 Asking educated questions about the employer, and connecting your specific skills and experience to its specific needs can give you a competitive edge in the interview process.
 Here are some ways of conducting your research:

-- Industry journals/Local papers: What is the buzz on this company; what are others saying and writing about this company?
+- Industry journals/social media: what is the buzz on this company; what are others saying and writing about this company?
 Look for articles about the employer through local, national and international media sources by researching online databases such as LexisNexis Academic.

-- Informational interview: If you know someone who works for the company or has worked for it in the past, consider asking that person about his/her experience.
+- Informational interview: If you know someone who works for the company or has worked for it in the past (consult AlumniFire, see above), consider asking that person about his/her experience.
 Find out more about informational interviews.
+Informational interviews allow you to have a conversation with working professionals to help prepare you to choose a major, understand various career fields, and enter the job market.

 Bring extra copies of your resume, a list of your references and samples of your work for the interviewer.
 For your own reference, bring a list of questions you have about the company or the position.
 Here are some possible questions to ask: